atolab/opam-repository/README.md

-# opam-repository
+# ATOLab Opam Repository
-ATO Opam Repository
+This is the opam repository that hosts all the open source OCaml packages developed by ADLINK's Advanced Technolgy Office.

 # Configuring the ATO Repository
 The first thing to do is check the repository you have already configured.
 To do so execute the command: